Cudjoe: Treaty with the British

 During the First Maroon War of the 1730s, the English colonial forces failed to secure any significant victories against Cudjoe's Leeward Maroons.

-In 1739, Cudjoe reached an agreement with the British that recognized the Leeward Maroons as an independent nation.
+In 1739, Cudjoe reached an agreement with the British that recognized the Leeward Maroons as a semi-autonomous entity.
 The Maroons also received a large tract of land and would not have to pay any taxes on it.
-However, Cudjoe, in return for this recognition of autonomy, promised to return runaway slaves and help put down future slave rebellions.
+However, Cudjoe, in return for this recognition of autonomy, promised to return self-liberated Africans and help put down future liberation movements ("slave rebellions").
 In the 1740s, some Leeward Maroons who opposed the 1739 treaty rose in revolt, but Cudjoe crushed those rebellions.

-According to one story, Cudjoe died at Nanny Town in the Blue Mountains five years after peace was concluded.
-However, white Jamaican writers Edward Long and Thomas Thistlewood wrote of personal encounters with Cudjoe in the 1750s and 1760s.
+Although there is a source that claims Cudjoe died in 1744 Jamaican writers Edward Long and Thomas Thistlewood wrote of personal encounters with Cudjoe in the 1750s and 1760s.
 In the last written reference, Long described how Cudjoe led his Leeward Maroons in a martial performance at Montego Bay for Governor Sir William Lyttleton in 1764.
 That same year, Thistlewood reported receiving news that "Colonel Cudjoe is dead some time ago".